Environmental Law Q&A

 How has your practice area evolved over the duration of your career?

 Today, most companies have greater awareness of environmental laws and an active interest in compliance.
-Government agencies' focus seems to be shifting more towards outreach and working collaboratively with regulated companies rather than focusing strictly on enforcement.
+Government agencies' focus seems to be shifting more toward outreach and working collaboratively with regulated companies rather than focusing strictly on enforcement.

 What is one of the biggest challenges your clients are facing today?

-I find that my clients want to do the right thing and comply with regulations, however, environmental laws are not always clear and can be subject to interpretation.
+I find that my clients want to do the right thing and comply with regulations; however, environmental laws are not always clear and can be subject to interpretation.
 Conflicts arise when government agencies interpret the laws differently than companies.
 At that point, I am engaged to make the appropriate arguments on behalf of my clients.

 How do you collaborate with other attorneys at Lewis Rice?

-Our clients will want to understand their risk as well as the potential clean-up costs, and in some cases will want to seek assurance from the appropriate government agency that they will not be held liable for the clean-up.
+Our clients want to understand their risk as well as the potential clean-up costs, and in some cases will seek assurance from the appropriate government agency that they will not be held liable for the clean-up.
 Some agencies will work with companies to reach an agreement, while others will not.
-In those instances, I will negotiate on behalf of our clients for the most favorable outcome and to protect the client as much as possible.
+In those instances, I negotiate on behalf of our clients for the most favorable outcome and to protect the client as much as possible.

 What is one of the proudest moments of your career?